 While in the park, students can also take a nature walk on the Anacostia River Trail & boardwalk, explore the big red caboose, ride bikes (call for group rates), visit the Battle of Bladensburg Visitor Center, and have fun on the playground.
 Picnic tables are available under a covered pavilion.
-Teachers can also request a free pontoon boat tour down the Anacostia River with a paid program or activity from April 1-October 31.
-Most of our programs can be modified for all grade levels and adjusted to fit the curriculum requirements of the school.
+Teachers can also request a complimentary pontoon boat tour down the Anacostia River with a paid program or activity from April 1-October 31.
+Most of our programs can be modified for all grade levels.
 Call for more information.

 Social Studies Programs

 Native American LifeStudents will learn about the Native Americans that lived along the Anacostia River.
-They will learn about lifestyles, food, clothing, and cultural traditions of Native Americans.
+They will explore the lifestyles, food, clothing, and cultural traditions of Native Americans.

-Animal babies (Pre-K-grade 2)Students will explore the changes that occur in the life cycles of animals.
+Animal babies & Habitats (Pre-K-grade 2)Students will explore the changes that occur in the life cycles of animals.
 They will also learn about the habitats and homes of wildlife.

 Water & You (K-grade 3)Using multimedia, visual aids, and fun activities, students will explore the major components of water, the water cycle, water conservation, water safety, and the importance of water as a natural resource to the survival of plants and animals.
-The students will participate in hands on sink or float experiments in order to further explore the concepts of water.
-They will also work in small groups to design and create a boat made of aluminum foil that will float.
+The students will participate experiments such as sink or float in order to further explore the concepts of water.

-Animal Characteristics (k-GRADE 8)Discover where animals live, what they eat, how they move, how they adapt to survive, and much more.
+Animal Characteristics (pre-k-GRADE 4)Discover where animals live, what they eat, how they move, how they adapt to survive, and much more.
 The program will focus on Reptile, Amphibians, Mammals, Birds and Fish.